-Most entering PhD students receive a support package of five years that includes a tuition waiver, health insurance, and a stipend, which the Department augments via a Milton Plesur scholarship.
-Effective Fall 2021, the university will also cover mandatory university fees for funded PhD students (information on fees is available on the Graduate School's website).
-To meet their service obligations for this support, students will normally serve as TAs during their second, third, and fifth years.
+Most entering PhD students receive a support package of five years that includes a tuition scholarship, health insurance, and a stipend, which the Department augments via a Milton Plesur scholarship.
+Effective Fall 2021, the university will also cover the Comprehensive Fee, Academic Excellence and Success Fee (ACES), Student Activity Fee, and the International Student Fee for fully funded PhD students (information on fees is available on the Graduate School's website).
+To meet their service obligations for this support, students will normally serve as TAs during their careers.
+No teaching will be required for the first semester, but students must enroll in HIS 701.
+Students will also have a semester free of TA obligations when preparing and defending their prospectuses.
+Finally, during their research year, no teaching is required.

 Students should expect to take a research year, in which they do not serve as a TA or take courses, but instead dedicate the entirety of their time to dissertation research.
-The timing of the research year is up to the student and his/her adviser, but cannot be taken before the student has passed the qualifying exams and prospectus defense and has attained ABD (all-but-dissertation) status.
+The timing of the research year is up to the student and their advisor but cannot be taken before the student has passed the qualifying exams and prospectus defense and has attained ABD (all but dissertation) status.

 If you have support from the university as a funded PhD student, and are not a New York resident, you are expected to apply for New York residency when eligible to do so.
 The department staff can assist with this.
-If you don't apply for New York residency in a timely way, you will be obliged to pay the difference between in-state and out-of-state tuition-a substantial amount of money.
+If you don't apply for New York residency in a timely fashion, you will be obliged to pay the substantial difference between in-state and out-of-state tuition - a substantial difference.
+Students in the U.S. on a Visa are not subject to the requirements to gain New York residency, since they are not eligible to do so.

-First-time TAs are expected to enroll in the non-credit course HIS 701 (Proseminar on History Teaching) in the fall.
+New students with support from UB are expected to enroll in the non-credit course HIS 701(Proseminar on History Teaching) in the fall.
 HIS 701 is a six-week forum for conversations on techniques and resources for effective history teaching.
 Class meetings involve discussion of short readings and problems encountered in the classroom.
 The major written assignment is a first draft of a teaching portfolio.
 The course is open to all graduate students.
-New TAs who do not complete the course may lose their eligibility for appointment as TAs in future semesters.
+If students do not complete the course they may lose their eligibility for appointment as TAs in future semesters.